wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ![Metrics namespace dashboard screenshot](images/metrics_namespace_dashboard.png)

-The Namespace Usage Explorer dashboard is especially useful if your metrics use hierarchical name spaces of up to 3 levels that identify who sends which metrics.
+The **Namespace Usage Explorer** dashboard is especially useful if your metrics use hierarchical name spaces of up to 3 levels that identify who sends which metrics.
 For example, some of our customers use namespaces that show the Business Unit (Level 1), team (Level 2), and data source.
 For example, you might have `monitoring.dev.kubernetes` and `monitoring.sales.kubernetes` for Kubernetes data coming from the dev and sales teams in the monitoring Business Unit.

 ### (Optional) Clone Namespace Explorer and Create Custom Charts

-If you don't see the information you need, for example if you need a chart that shows histogram ingestion, [clone](ui_dashboards.html#edit-or-clone-a-dashboard) the **Namespace Usage Explorer** dashboard and modify existing charts or create custom charts.
+If you don't see the information you need, for example if you need a chart that shows histogram ingestion, [clone](ui_dashboards.html#edit-or-clone-a-dashboard) the **Namespace Usage Explorer** dashboard and modify the existing charts or create custom charts.
 You can use `cs()` queries to retrieve information about counters, histograms, and spans.
 For example, the default dashboard examines `~metric` information, but you can also examine counter information using the following format:

 ```
 cs(~<data_type>.global.namespace.<namespace>.pps, source=<depth_number>)